RDMA over Converged Ethernet: RoCE versus iWARP

 While the RoCE protocols define how to perform RDMA using Ethernet and UDP/IP frames, the iWARP protocol defines how to perform RDMA over a connection-oriented transport like the Transmission Control Protocol (TCP).
 RoCE v1 is limited to a single Ethernet broadcast domain.
 RoCE v2 and iWARP packets are routable.
 The memory requirements of a large number of connections along with TCP's flow and reliability controls lead to scalability and performance issues when using iWARP in large-scale datacenters and for large-scale applications (i.e., large-scale enterprises, cloud computing, web 2.0 applications etc.).
 Also, multicast is defined in the RoCE specification while the current iWARP specification does not define how to perform multicast RDMA.

 Reliability in iWARP is given by the protocol itself, as TCP is reliable.
-RoCEv2 on the other hand utilizes UDP which has a far smaller overhead and better performance but does not provide inherent reliability, and therefore reliability must be implemented alongside RoCEv2.
+RoCE v2 on the other hand utilizes UDP which has a far smaller overhead and better performance but does not provide inherent reliability, and therefore reliability must be implemented alongside RoCE v2.
 One solution is to use converged Ethernet switches to make the local area network reliable.
-This require converged Ethernet support on all the switches in the local area network and prevents RoCEv2 packets from traveling through a wide area network such as the internet which is not reliable.
+This requires converged Ethernet support on all the switches in the local area network and prevents RoCE v2 packets from traveling through a wide area network such as the internet which is not reliable.
 Another solution is to add reliability to the RoCE protocol (i.e., reliable RoCE) which adds handshaking to RoCE to provide reliability at the cost of performance.

 The question of which protocol is better depends on the vendor.
 Chelsio recommends and exclusively support iWARP.
-Mellanox, Xilinx, and Broadcom recommend and exclusively support RoCE/RoCEv2.
-Intel initially supported iWARP but now supports both iWARP and RoCEv2.
+Mellanox, Xilinx, and Broadcom recommend and exclusively support RoCE/RoCE v2.
+Intel initially supported iWARP but now supports both iWARP and RoCE v2.
 Other vendors involved in the network industry provide support for both protocols such as Marvell, Microsoft, Linux and Kazan.
 Cisco supports both RoCE and their own VIC RDMA protocol.

 Both Protocols are standardized with iWARP being the standard for RDMA over TCP defined by the IETF and RoCE being the standard for RDMA over Ethernet defined by the IBTA.